kiwonyoon0701/VPN/AWS-Client-VPN-2/readme.md

 <kbd> ![GitHub Logo](images/19.png) </kbd>

-**Default gateway is still using lan gw, client can not access to internet**
+**Default gateway is still using lan gw, client can not access to internet, and can access to default VPC-EC2**

 <kbd> ![GitHub Logo](images/20.png) </kbd>